Donald Adamson

-Books which he has written include Blaise Pascal: Mathematician, Physicist, and Thinker about God and The Curriers' Company: A Modern History.
-His works are regarded as a gateway to European literature.
+Books which he wrote include Blaise Pascal: Mathematician, Physicist, and Thinker about God and Balzac and the Tradition of the European Novel, as well as The Curriers' Company: A Modern History.
+Adamson's works are regarded as a gateway to European literature.

 Biography

-Born at Culcheth, Lancashire, Adamson was brought up on a family farm at Lymm, Cheshire where his mother's Booth family were resident for over 500 years; his maternal uncle, and godfather, was Major Gerald Loxley.
+Born at Culcheth in Lancashire to a farming family, his grandfather in Lymm died when he was two years old, so they moved to the Booth family farm overlooking the Bridgewater Canal in Cheshire.
+His maternal uncle, and godfather, was Major Gerald Loxley.
 His father's family was of Scottish extraction, and a distant cousin was Mgr Thomas Adamson.

 From 1949 to 1956 he attended Manchester Grammar School where he was taught by, amongst others, Eric James (later Lord James of Rusholme).
 He became a scholar of Magdalen College, Oxford, and was tutored by Austin Gill and Sir Malcolm Pasley, graduating BA in 1959, proceeding MA in 1963.
 He won the Zaharoff Travelling Scholar Prize of the University of Oxford for 1959–60, thereafter studying at the Paris-Sorbonne University, being tutored by Pierre-Georges Castex.
 In 1962 he took the degree of BLitt, proceeding Master of Letters (MLitt); his thesis for the degree of Doctor of Philosophy (DPhil), entitled "Balzac and the Visual Arts", was supervised by Jean Seznec of All Souls College, Oxford.